nilocypriano/alurapic/README.md

 # Alurapic
+SPA developed during Angular training, on the Alura platform, using technologies such as Typescript, Angular, Bootstrap 4 and unit tests with Jasmine and Karma.

+During the process, I had contact with
+Dependency injection;
+API's consumption;
+Rxjs;
+Data paging;
+User authentication with automated and secure token submission;
+Lazy loading;
+Execution Platform Detection;
+Upload and progress mapping;
+error handling

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm i` and then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding